-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 3, 1996
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 2, 1997

-The Annual Meeting of Stockholders of Dollar General Corporation will be held in the auditorium of Dollar General Corporation, 427 Beech Street, Scottsville, Kentucky, on June 3, 1996, at 11:00 a.m., local time, for the following purposes:
+The Annual Meeting of Stockholders of Dollar General Corporation will be held in the corporate auditorium of Dollar General Corporation, 427 Beech Street, Scottsville, Kentucky, on June 2, 1997, at 11:00 a.m., local time, for the following purposes:

-- 1. To elect nine (9) directors to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified; - 2.
-To approve an amendment to the Company's Restated Articles of Incorporation increasing the number of authorized shares of Common Stock to 200,000,000 shares from 100,000,000 shares. - 3.
-To ratify the appointment of Coopers & Lybrand L.L.P. as independent accountants for the Company for the current fiscal year; and - 4.
-To transact such other business as properly may come before the meeting or any adjournments thereof.
+- 1. To elect nine (9) directors to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified; and - 2.
+To transact such other business as may properly come before the meeting or any adjournments thereof.

-Only stockholders of record at the close of business on April 15, 1996 are entitled to notice of and to vote at the Annual Meeting.
-Your attention is directed to the Proxy Statement accompanying this notice for a more complete statement regarding matters to be acted upon at the Annual Meeting.
+Only stockholders of record at the close of business on April 14, 1997 are entitled to notice of and to vote at the Annual Meeting.
+Your attention is directed to the Proxy Statement accompanying this notice for a more complete statement regarding the matters to be acted upon at the Annual Meeting.